Karen S. Lynch

-Karen S. Lynch (née Rohan, born December 30, 1963) is an American businesswoman and the president and chief executive officer of CVS Health.
-Lynch serves on the board of directors of AHIP, CVS Health, and U.S. Bancorp.
+Karen S. Lynch (née Rohan, born December 30, 1963) is an American businesswoman and the former president and chief executive officer (CEO) of CVS Health.
 In 2015, she became the first female president of Aetna.
 She has held executive positions at Magellan Health Services and Cigna.
 In 2021, she became the highest-ranking female chief executive on the Fortune 500 list.

-Early life and education
+Early life

 Lynch was born on December 30, 1963, in Ware, Massachusetts.
-She attended Ware Junior/Senior High School and graduated in 1980.
-Lynch attended Carroll School of Management at Boston College, where she received a bachelor’s degree in Accounting and has a Certified Public Accountant (CPA) certification.
+She attended Ware Junior Senior High School and graduated in 1980.
+Lynch then attended Boston College's Carroll School of Management, where she earned a bachelor’s degree in accounting.
+She also has a Certified Public Accountant (CPA) certification.
 Upon graduating, she started her financial career in the Boston office of Ernst & Young, where she specialized in insurance.

 Career

-Lynch credits her chosen career path in health care to her family life experiences.
-She spent nearly a decade in insurance before returning to graduate school to pursue her MBA, saying, "I wanted to broaden my financial background to have more exposure to the business aspects of running a company".
+Lynch credits her chosen career path in healthcare to her family life experiences.
 In 2004, Lynch was appointed president of Cigna Dental.
-The following year, she was named to a newly-created position that combines leadership of Cigna Group Insurance and Cigna Dental.
+The following year, she took on a position that combined leadership of Cigna Group Insurance and Cigna Dental.
 She left Cigna in 2009 to become president of Magellan Health Services.

-Lynch stayed with Magellan until 2012, when she joined Aetna as executive vice president and head of Specialty Products.
+In 2012, Lynch left Magellan and joined Aetna as executive vice president and head of specialty products.
 Three months after joining Aetna, Lynch led the integration of Coventry Health Care, which was the largest health care acquisition at the time.
 In 2015, Lynch became Aetna's first female president, a role she retained through the $70 billion acquisition of Aetna by CVS Health in 2018.

-During the COVID-19 pandemic, Lynch took the helm as president and chief executive officer of CVS Health on February 1, 2021, following the retirement of Larry Merlo.
+On February 1, 2021, Lynch became president and CEO of CVS Health following the retirement of Larry Merlo.
 The appointment made her the highest-ranking female CEO on the Fortune 500 list and the 40th female chief executive on the Fortune 500 list.
 Under Lynch's leadership, CVS Health administered the COVID-19 vaccine in more than 40,000 long-term care facilities and in CVS Pharmacy locations in 50 states, Puerto Rico and Washington, D.C.
+She was also credited with overhauling their drug pricing business model to decrease costs borne by consumers.
+Under Lynch, CVS announced CVS CostVantage, a cost-plus model that based the cost of prescription drugs on the amount paid by CVS plus a small markup.

+In 2023, Lynch's total compensation from CVS Health was $21.6 million, representing a CEO-to-median worker pay ratio of 392-to-1.

+In March 2024, Lynch released a memoir, titled "Taking Up Space: Get Heard, Deliver Results, and Make a Difference".
+In October 2024, the CVS Health board replaced Lynch as president and CEO with CVS Caremark executive, David Joyner.